Math-Man/UnityRest_WorldWeather/README.md

 # RESTUnity
-A test program I've written in unity in a couple hours.
+A test program I've written in unity in a couple hours to understand how REST and JSON works under Unity.

 Uses openweathermap.org API to get the weather
 Cities are dotted on a spherical a very crusty equirectangular projection.